 Connect with your community.

-I have gained some much needed understanding of the writing and publishing process from following published authors on Twitter.
+I have gained some much needed understanding of the writing and publishing process from following published authors on Twitter and Goodreads.

 Writers benefit from being a part of a community of writers.
 Meet other writers.
 Communicate with other writers.
 Interact through workshops and social media.
 Get on twitter and other social media to read and discuss.